Distances in sparse sets of large Hausdorff dimension: Introduction

 The same set $A$ continues to serve as a counterexample if the slow decay of the quantity in \eqref{Bourgain-condition} is replaced by that in \eqref{Bourgain-liminf-condition}.
 0.1in The example in \cite{2020Rice} also precludes the possibility of a result like Theorem \ref{all-large-dist-thm} if the measure $\lambda_d$ in \eqref{Bourgain-condition} is replaced by $s$-dimensional dyadic Hausdorff content for $s < d$; indeed

-It is therefore of interest to formulate a size condition that ensures all sufficiently large distances for sets $A$ where \eqref{Bourgain-condition} and \eqref{Bourgain-liminf-condition} fail, and in particular for sets $A$ of less than full dimension.
+In other words, Rice's example is sharp in the measure-theoretic sense; any unconditional analogue of \eqref{Bourgain-condition} or \eqref{Bourgain-liminf-condition} using dyadic content $\mathcal H_{\infty}^s$ with $s < d$ is impossible.
+0.1in It is therefore of interest to formulate a size condition that ensures all sufficiently large distances for sets $A$ where \eqref{Bourgain-condition} and \eqref{Bourgain-liminf-condition} fail, and in particular for sets $A$ of less than full dimension.
 At the same time, such a condition, in order to be applicable, should admit a rich class of non-trivial examples.
 As a consequence of Theorem \ref{mainthm-cor}, we obtain a condition that acts as a substitute for \eqref{Bourgain-condition} and \eqref{Bourgain-liminf-condition}, and is applicable to sparse sets.
 The corresponding result is stated in Theorem \ref{mainthm-3} below.
 0.1in Let us set up the required terminology.
 Given any unbounded Borel set $A \subseteq \mathbb R^d$, the {\em{normalized truncations of $A$}} are defined as follows: for $x \in \mathbb R^d$, $R \geq 1$,